 This known good waveform has the following characteristics:

 You can see in the Example Waveform that the sensor is a Negative Temperature Coefficient type (NTC), the voltage falls as the coolant temperature increases.

-At a point relative to around 40 to 50°C the engine control unit increases the sensor supply voltage.
+At a voltage relative to 40 to 50°C the Engine Control Module (ECM) increases the sensor supply voltage.
 The voltage then continues to fall as coolant temperature rises.
 The manufacturer states that this gives a finer control.

-The Coolant Temperature Sensor (CTS) is a small two pin sensor whose job is to report the engine temperature back to the ECM.
+The CTS is a small two pin sensor its function is to provide a voltage relative to coolant temperature back to the ECM.
 It is this signal that determines the engine warm up, enrichment and fast idle duration.

 The ECM is therefore provided with a signal which will allow accurate control throughout the operating temperature range.